patatetom/sdcard/README.md

 umount /tmp/mountpoint
 ```

-> _the second command `ls … #2` does not reread the contents of the root folder, but uses the data cached by the first call to the command `ls … #1` : if changes have occurred on the Android system side, these are not reflected. use the option `--nocache` to force rereading of information._
+> _the second command `ls … #2` above does not reread the contents of the root folder, but uses the data cached by the first call to the command `ls … #1` : if changes have occurred on the Android system side in the meantime, these are not reflected. use the option `--nocache` to force rereading of information._

 ## links